Who is Jimmy Stegall?

 There are many benefits of digital dentures including having a digital record on file, computer-aided design and computer-aided manufacturing (CAD-CAM), a reduced number of appointments and steps, fewer post-insertion adjustment visits, increased consistency and strength, and a better overall patient experience.
 The advantage of having a digital record on file is that it can easily be altered as often as necessary.
-The CAD-CAM system allows technicians to make changes or revert to previous versions quickly and efficiently.
-Also since the dentures can be quickly fabricated, this results in the need for fewer steps.
+The CAD-CAM system allows technicians to virtually create a digital denture design.
+They can make changes or revert to previous versions quickly and efficiently.
+Also since they can be quickly fabricated, this results in the need for fewer steps.
 It takes about 20 minutes to customize the dentures online and 40 to print.
 Additionally, the software is more accurate when it comes to fitting because there’s no room for mishandling.
 This results in the need for fewer follow-up appointments with the patients and an overall better experience.

 The Dental Lab in Bristol, Pennsylvania is a full-service dental lab with over 35 years of business.
-We are a leading lab in America that provides 3D virtual printing of digital dentures.
+We are a leading lab in America that provides 3D-printed dentures.
 We have been a partner of Dentsply Lucitone products for multiple years and are proud to provide the highest quality dentures to our physicians, dentists, oral surgeons, and their patients.
 If you have any questions or would like to learn more about our products and services, please do not hesitate to contact us.
 Our technicians are always available and willing to speak.